-In February 2022, we hosted the second-annual Supplier Diversity Symposium, which facilitated interactive breakout sessions and a fireside chat with our CEO to increase access, create connections, and explore opportunities to expand relationships with diverse suppliers.
-In addition to our annual Symposium, we hosted quarterly diverse supplier spotlight events as part of our ongoing commitment to supplier diversity.
+In February 2023, we hosted more than 50 diverse-owned businesses at our Ally Charlotte Center office for the 3rd annual Supplier Diversity Symposium.
+The day featured interactive sessions and a fireside chat with our CEO to increase access, create connections, and explore opportunities to expand relationships with diverse suppliers.
+In addition to our annual Supplier Symposium, we also hosted quarterly diverse supplier spotlight events as part of our ongoing commitment to supplier diversity.
 These events engaged diverse suppliers through interactive mock sales pitches and provided immediate coaching and feedback.
 As a result of this access, many of the participating diverse suppliers went on to connect with our supply chain department and business line executives to explore potential opportunities to work with us.
-Our Supplier Diversity Month was created in July 2021 as part of our ongoing commitment to creating access and opportunities for diverse suppliers.
-During 2022, we featured more than 50 diverse-owned businesses through our Supplier Diversity Symposium, quarterly spotlight events, and Supplier Diversity Month.
+Additionally, in July 2023 we celebrated Ally's Supplier Diversity Month.
+Established in July 2022, the month-long celebration features events for diverse businesses and highlights the accomplishments of employees, companies and industry professionals who have contributed to advancing inclusion for all suppliers.